jsalowey/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 verify the integrity of the TLS tunnel after each successful inner authentication and in the generation of Master Session Key (MSK) and Extended Master Session Key (EMSK) defined in {{RFC3748}}.
-Note that the IMCK MUST be recalculated after each successful inner EAP method.
+Note that the IMCK MUST be recalculated after each successful inner method.

-The first step in these calculations is the generation of the base compound key, IMCK\[j] from the session_key_seed, and any session keys derived from the successful execution of jth inner EAP authentication methods or basic password authentication.
-The inner EAP authentication method(s) may provide Inner Method Session Keys (IMSKs), IMSK1..IMSKn, corresponding to inner method 1 through n.
-When the jth exchange, such as a basic password exchange, does not derive key material then a special 0 IMSK is used as described below.
+The first step in these calculations is the generation of the base compound key, IMCK\[j] from the session_key_seed, and any session keys derived from the successful execution of jth inner methodsn.
+The inner method(s) MUST provide Inner Method Session Keys (IMSKs), IMSK1..IMSKn, corresponding to inner method 1 through n.
+When a particular authentication method does not provide key material (such as with password exchange) then a special "all zero" IMSK is used as described below.

 If an inner method supports export of an Extended Master Session Key